 - For maximum freshness, assemble the salad just before eating.

-Interested in other copycat Chick-fil-A recipes?
+Interested in other copycat Chick-fil-A salads?

 Looking for low carb salad choices?